learn-the-web/topics/version-control-github/index.md

 ## GitHub

-GitHub is one of the most common places to hold open-source (and closed-source) code.
+[GitHub](https://github.com) is one of the most common places to hold open-source (and closed-source) code.
 It offers a place to put the code for free and has fully integrated version control.

 GitHub is based entirely on top of Git, the version control system, and integrated around its features while adding more hosting and project management tools.

+*You’ll need to get a [GitHub](https://github.com) account before we go any further.*

 ### Installing the GitHub Desktop application

-Next up we’ll need to install the GitHub Desktop application so we can interact with GitHub and Git.
+We’ll need to install the GitHub Desktop application so we can interact with GitHub and Git form our computer.

 1. Download the app from the [GitHub Desktop](https://desktop.github.com/) website.
 2. When it asks you to move it to the applications folder—press “Move to Applications Folder”.